 Figure 6.
-Equipment in Confined Space - All Air from Outside

-(Inlet Air from Crawl Space and Outlet Air to Ventilated Attic)
+Equipment in Confined Space - All Air from Outside (Inlet Air from Crawl Space and Outlet Air to Ventilated Attic)

-When communicating with the outdoors through horizontal ducts, each opening shall have a minimum free area of 1 square inch ( $645 \text{ mm}^2$ ) per 2,000 Btu (.56 kW) per total input rating of all equipment in the enclosure.
-See Figure 10.
+When communicating with the outdoors through horizontal ducts, each opening shall have a minimum free area of 1 square inch ( $645 \text{ mm}^2$ ) per 2,000 Btu (.56 kW) per hour of the total input rating of all equipment in the enclosure.
+See Figure 8.